nickperrott/pulumi-snowflake/example/README.md

-# Pulumi Snowflake AWS Example
+# pulumi-snowflake AWS Example

+This folder contains an example Pulumi program which creates a Snowflake file format.

+> **NOTE:** Pulumi has some problems with Dynamic Providers in Python on Windows and may not work on this platform.
+[See this GitHub issue](https://github.com/pulumi/pulumi/issues/3807).

+To run this example:

-* Install and start a VirtualEnv (platform dependant)
+* Install and start a VirtualEnv in this folder

-* Install (or reinstall) the `pulumi-snowflake` package from the directory above:
+* Locally install (or reinstall) the `pulumi-snowflake` package from the root directory:

 ```
 pip install -e ..
 ```

-* Set your Snowflake credentials
+* Set your Snowflake credentials:

 ```
 pulumi config set snowflakeAccountName [your Snowflake account name]